rodlie/powerkit/docs/README.md

  * Added screen saver in powerkit
  * Easier to use (minimal setup)
  * New UI
- * RTC wake alarm support
+ * RTC wake alarm support (not used for anything yet)
    * Hibernate computer while suspended for X amount of time
- * CPU frequency scaling and thermal support
+ * CPU frequency scaling and thermal support (not used for anything yet)
    * Intel PState
  * powerkitd
    * Service for unprivileged users (needed for CPU/RTC/brightness)